-A copy of this document, which constitutes a prospectus relating to Bricklane Residential REIT PLC (the "Company") prepared in accordance with the Prospectus Rules of the Financial Conduct Authority made pursuant to section 84 of FSMA (the "Prospectus Rules"), has been filed with the FCA in accordance with Rule 3.2 of the Prospectus Rules (the "Prospectus").
-The Prospectus will be made available to the public in accordance with Rule 3.2 of the Prospectus Rules at www.bricklane.com/plc/residential.
-The Prospectus also constitutes a listing document for the purposes of seeking further admissions of the Shares issued pursuant to the Share Issuance Programme to the official list (the "TISE Official List") of The International Stock Exchange (the "TISE").
+A copy of this document, which constitutes a prospectus relating to Bricklane London REIT PLC (the "Company") prepared in accordance with the Prospectus Rules of the Financial Conduct Authority made pursuant to section 84 of FSMA (the "Prospectus Rules"), has been filed with the FCA in accordance with Rule 3.2 of the Prospectus Rules (the "Prospectus").
+The Prospectus will be made available to the public in accordance with Rule 3.2 of the Prospectus Rules at www.bricklane.com/plc/london.
+The Prospectus also constitutes a listing document for the purposes of seeking admission of the Company to the official list (the "Official List") of The International Stock Exchange (the "Exchange").

-Application has been made to the Listing and Membership Committee of The International Stock Exchange Authority Ltd (the "Authority") for all of the Shares issued and to be issued to be admitted to listing and to trading on the TISE Official List of TISE ("Admission").
+Application will be made to the Listing and Membership Committee of The International Stock Exchange Authority Ltd (the "Authority") for all of the Shares issued and to be issued to be admitted to listing and to trading on the Official List of the Exchange ("Admission").
+It is expected that Initial Admission will become effective, and that dealings in the Shares will commence, at 8.00 a.m. on 18 July 2017.
 The Shares are not dealt in on any other recognised investment exchanges and no applications for the Shares to be traded on such other exchanges have been made or are currently expected.

-The Prospectus includes particulars given in compliance with the Authority's listing rules governing the listing of securities on TISE (the "TISE Listing Rules") for the purpose of giving information with regard to the Company.
-The Company and the Directors, whose names appear on page 39 of the Prospectus, accept responsibility for the information contained in the Prospectus.
+The Prospectus includes particulars given in compliance with the Authority's listing rules governing the listing of securities on the Exchange (the " Listing Rules") for the purpose of giving information with regard to the Company.
+The Company and the Directors, whose names appear on page 37 of the Prospectus, accept responsibility for the information contained in the Prospectus.
 To the best of the knowledge and belief of the Company and the Directors (who have taken all reasonable care to ensure that such is the case), the information contained in the Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.

-The attention of prospective investors is drawn, in particular, to the Risk Factors set out on pages 20 to 33 of the Prospectus.
+The attention of prospective investors is drawn, in particular, to the Risk Factors set out on pages 18 to 31 of the Prospectus.

-BRICKLANE RESIDENTIAL REIT PLC
+BRICKLANE LONDON REIT PLC

-(incorporated in England and Wales under the Companies Act with registered number 10301242)
+(incorporated in England and Wales under the Companies Act with registered number 10759361)